-Not only is Ireland the home of the Black stuff but it also has many other Breweries and Distilleries dotted throughout the landscape which are well worth a visit and.
+Not only is Ireland the home of the Black stuff but it also has many other breweries and distilleries dotted throughout the landscape which are well worth a visit.
 You will get to sample some of the world’s finest beers and whiskeys while also getting to see the fascinating process of how it’s made.

 1. The Guinness Storehouse